Garveeta123/PCA-ML/README.md

-With the help of PCA algorithm we will try to find the health of a person.
+With the help of PCA algorithm we can try to find the health of a person.